 Are you considering a career in dentistry?
+Dentistry can be a fulfilling career for those who are passionate about oral health and hygiene.
 The educational path to becoming a dentist can be long and complex, but we’ve got you covered.
-Here is your complete guide on how to become a dentist.
+Here is your complete step-by-step guide on how to become a dentist, from education to salary.

 So, what can you expect from a career in dentistry?
-A day in the life as a dentist typically consists of an early start, reviewing patient files, and seeing 3-4 patients a day before heading home.
+A day in the life of a dentist typically consists of an early start, reviewing patient files, and seeing 3-4 patients a day before heading home.

 Here are a few regular tasks that you can expect to complete as a dentist:

 Many dentists have reported fairly long work hours in the first few years, which can be draining at first.
 Hours typically become more flexible as you get to know your clients and gain more experience.
 Dentists generally report high levels of job satisfaction, especially after the first few years of adjusting and building a client base.
+For the best advice on becoming a dentist, get support from our dental school admissions consulting services.

 Here is our step-by-step guide on how to become a dentist.

-Most US and Canadian dental schools require applicants to complete a four-year bachelor’s degree.
+Most US and Canadian dental schools require applicants to complete a four-year bachelor’s degree; this is the first education requirement to become a dentist.
 Although certain schools will admit a few students during the final years of their undergrad, it is uncommon.
-During your undergraduate degree, you can prepare for dental school by completing the necessary prerequisite courses, and gaining volunteer and work experience to add to your dental CV.

 The Dental Admissions Test is a computer-based multiple choice exam to assess necessary skills before applying for dental school.
 The test is 4.5 hours in length and includes material on the natural sciences, perceptual ability, reading comprehension, and quantitative reasoning.